 This is not the first time the BMA has rented out its Matisses: In 2011 the BMA put together “Collecting Modern Masters: The Cone Sisters of Baltimore” for The Jewish Museum in New York.
 I cringed, but at least there was some context for the show: Claribel and Etta were the daughters of German-Jewish immigrants; showing their collection at The Jewish Museum had the potential to add context and understanding both to the Jewish experience in America and to our knowledge of the development of the Cones’ collection.
 (It was substantially a missed opportunity: The catalogue produced for the show lacked substance.)
 A version of that presentation traveled to the Vancouver Art Gallery and is now at the Nasher Museum at Duke University.
 (In hindsight, I wish I had written this post when the BMA traveled The Jewish Museum show.)

 The BMA’s treatment of its members and its home audience is all the worse because of how taxpayers in Baltimore city, Baltimore County and the state of Maryland have supported the BMA in recent years.
 Starting in 2006, Baltimore city and Baltimore County granted money to the BMA to enable free admission at the museum (a program the museum continued after public funding ran out because it successfully raised admission-specific endowment funds).
-Since then, Maryland residents have funded the BMA in other waysand last fall Baltimore residents voted in favor of a bond initiative for the museum.
-[Matisse's Blue Nude (1907) in the Cone Collection galleries at the Baltimore Museum of Art.
+Since then, Maryland residents have funded the BMA in other ways, including when Baltimore residents voted in favor of a bond initiative for the museum last fall.
+[Matisse's Blue Nude in the Cone Collection galleries at the Baltimore Museum of Art.
 Photo via Flickr user Darren and Brad.]

 BMA leadership has responded to its public’s commitment to the museum by renting the art it holds in trust for that public to a museum 600 miles away.
 The BMA has played Marylanders for suckers, taking their money while shipping Baltimore’s best art to British Columbia, North Carolina and Indiana.
 BMA leaders, including its board and director Doreen Bolger, owe Marylanders more than that.